 I focus on studying mechanisms driving genome size and ploidy level variation in plants.
 I am also interested in plant reproductive strategies (autogamy, allogamy, reproductive barriers) and interactions among different ploidy levels within a species.
 In my work I combine field surveys with flow cytometry and karyology to determine ploidy and genome size variation in natural plant populations.

 I’m a PhD student interested in conservation population genomics, evolution, and related bioinformatical methods.
 I’m working on the question of efficiency of natural selection in different sized populations of Galapagos Mockingbirds.
-However, in this team I’m responsible for analysis of high-throughput sequencing data and variant discovery.
+In this team I’m responsible for analysis of high-throughput sequencing data, variant discovery and population genomic analyses.